jonepatr/hemvip/README.md

 * Ability to test with videos, and include attention checks
 * Handles rejections based on attention checks
-* Saves data to mongodb
+* Saves data to MongoDB
-* Allows for showing a questionannaire or custom html content as pages
+* Allows for showing a questionnaire or custom HTML content as pages

+## Features (GENEA 2022 Branch)
+* Pairwise video testing
+* Attention checks with automatic failure detection and redirection to Prolific

 ## Supported Browsers